Strategies to Getting Paid on Surety Bond Claims

-Just like a mechanics lien, making a claim against a payment bond is subject to strict procedures and requirements.
-In some cases, this process can be even more complex than recording a mechanics lien.
-These liens typically need to be recorded with the county recorder and served on the property owner, but for surety bond claims, these requirements are not as simple.
+Just like with a mechanic’s lien, making a claim against a payment bond is subject to strict procedures and requirements.
+In some cases, making a claim against a bond taken out by the prime contractor in the event of nonpayment can be even more complex than recording a mechanic’s lien.
+These liens typically need to be recorded with the county recorder and served on the property owner, but for surety bond claims filed against a commercial contractor as recourse for nonpayment, these requirements are not as simple.

-Filing a surety bond claim with the county recorder is not required in many states, but rather is sent to several parties, including the prime contractor, the commissioner of the work and potentially the surety company.
-The surety is not normally required to receive the bond claim, but sending a copy may actually increase your chances of receiving payment.
-Why is that?
+Filing a surety bond claim with the county recorder is not required in many states; rather, it is sent to several parties, including the commissioner of the work, the company responsible for the surety bond payment, and the prime contractor as a course of action for nonpayment.
+The surety company is not normally required to receive the bond claim, but sending a copy may actually increase your chances of receiving payment.

 Contractors typically pledge a substantial amount of personal and corporate assets to the surety company to obtain the bond.
-Since there’s so much at stake for their business, contractors try not to get the surety company involved with the claim process.
-This means contractors will procrastinate sending in claims to the surety company, because if they do find out that the contractor is having issues paying, it will hurt their chances for receiving future bonds on jobs.
+Since there’s so much at stake for their business, contractors will often try their best not to get the surety company involved in the claim process.
+This is a common contractor course of action for nonpayment issues with their employees and subcontractors.
+This means they’ll procrastinate in sending claims against their general contractor surety bond to the surety company because if the company finds out that the contractor is having issues paying, it will hurt their chances of receiving future bonds on jobs.

-If the surety company doesn’t have knowledge of a claim until a lawsuit is filed, then the surety doesn’t have a chance to apply pressure on the paying parties prior to litigation.
-Ultimately this just means the claim process will be more expensive and more time-consuming.
+If the surety company doesn’t have knowledge of a claim until a lawsuit is filed, then the surety company doesn’t have a chance to apply pressure on the paying parties prior to litigation.
+Ultimately, this means the claim process will be more expensive and more time-consuming.

 When a surety company is informed of the claim, it requires a lot of documents and time to gather everything.
-Waiting too long disrupts the timetable, and may result in enforced deadlines before the claim has a chance to be resolved.
+Waiting too long disrupts this timetable and may result in enforced deadlines before the claim against a surety bond in construction has a chance to be resolved.
 This makes litigation inevitable in some situations, which is something contractors and the surety company would like to avoid at all costs.

-Since litigation is the last thing anyone wants, filing a bond claim can resolve the issue rather than dragging it out and making it more expensive.
+Since litigation is the last thing anyone wants, even in situations regarding commercial contractor recourse for nonpayment from the property owner, filing a bond claim can resolve the issue rather than dragging it out and making it more expensive.
 The surety company will appreciate you filing a claim in advance and will put pressure on the contractor to get your money.
-All in all, it’s a smart business move that shows the contractor you’re serious about the payment, but also allows them time to get you your money.
+All in all, it’s a smart business move that shows the contractor that you’re serious about the payment but also allows them time to get you your money.

 Steps to Follow After Filing a Bond Claim